Different individuals have different reasons for wanting to buy. Therefore, the salesperson must:

 If a manufacturer requires that its wholesalers and retailers buy merchandise only from it, the contract is a(n) ___________ contract, and if the contract tends to lessen competition, it is prohibited under the Clayton Act.

-b) reciprocity
+b) distribution

 Which of the following statements about selling is true?